Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 Getting a dog is one of the best things you can do, for both you and your pup!
 But, if you’re a new or prospective dog parent, we’re here to warn you about some less glamourous parts of pup parenthood that no one ever talks about.

-While the scent is repulsive to us humans, it’s what identifies your pup to other dogs and communicates facts like their sex, health and approximate age — a unique calling card if you will.
+While the scent is repulsive to us humans, it’s what identifies your pup to other dogs and communicates facts like their sex, health and approximate age — a unique calling card, if you will.

 Dogs may also express their anal glands when they are afraid, as a way to distract the enemy.
 If your pup was scared or startled you may have noticed a rank smell afterward, courtesy of their anal glands.